Check on an elderly parent living alone, without the daily call

 They stay in control

-Your parent sets their own check-in time and chooses what's shared.
-There's no tracking without their permission.
+Your parent sets their check-in time and what is shared.

 Works in 20 countries